opticgroup/leal-solar/README.md

 - Ensure the design meets local electrical codes and maintains NEM 2.0 compliance.
 - Evaluate the system’s energy efficiency, accounting for the approximate **5–10% efficiency degradation** of the 10-year-old panels.
 - Deliver a comprehensive plan that integrates the existing solar infrastructure with the new backup components.
+- Contact home owner for e-mail address to submit proposal

 ---